Bu11etmagnet/GuildWarsGuides/Kurzick-first-timer.md

 but it's on the opposite (west) side from where we reach Jade Flats.

 + Eternal Grove
++ Get the "Wicked Wardens" quest from Dunmel Gorhopf.
+Any further adventuring in the Echovald Forest will automa
 + Get the "Invoking the Saints" quest from Count zH - all you need is to visit Vasburg Armory, Lutgardis Conservatory, Brauer Academy and Durheim Archives.
 Vasburg Armory and Durheim Archives are normally reachable after completing